ArbitrumFoundation/docs/docs/state-of-progressive-decentralization.md

   - **Description**: AnyTrust chains like Arbitrum Nova rely on a permissioned committee to store the chain's data and provide it on demand.
   - **Current status**: 7-member committee.
 The Arbitrum Nova chain has a 7-party DAC, whose members can be seen [here](https://developer.arbitrum.io/public-chains#arbitrum-chains-summary).
-The list of committee members is maintained by governance.
+Governance has the ability to remove or add members to the committee.
   - **Risks**: If 6 of the 7 committee members in conjunction with the Sequencer behave maliciously and collude, the safety of the system can be compromised.
   - **Changes to Current status**: The Arbitrum governance system (see #1) currently has the power to change the DAC, such as by adding or removing members or modifying the power it has over the system.

----

-**FAQ:**

-- todo:qqq, injected from base and linked throughout

----